ruihan-dong/Awesome-AMP-Design/README.md

 ## Preprints

+- *A deep reinforcement learning platform for antibiotic discovery (**arXiv 2025**)*
+    - ❓“However, reinforcement learning has not yet been applied for antibiotic design”——RL has been widely used in small molecule design.
+For AMP generation, SeqGAN (essentially RL) has been used in several models, and RR-ADS (*J Med Chem 2025*) was published before my AMPainter (*Adv Sci 2025*).
+AMP-Designer also used RL to fine-tune the peptide generation model, which has been cited by them.
+    - APEX model itself is a MIC regressor.
+However, in this article they retrained a binary classifier ApexMIC for AMPs with high and low MIC.
+Why don’t they use regressor as rewards directly?
+    - The exp. success rate is great (100%), even though there were still lots of screening rules.
+    - I was confused by the supplementary figures 10-13 since these figs were not referred in the manuscript.
+They can only show the limitation of predicted MIC values.

 - *Large language models enable high-throughput mining and generation of antimicrobial peptidesagainst clinical superbugs (**Research Square 2025** | [code](https://github.com/W1V1995/AMP_Project))*
     - Large-scale tested peptides (196) with a success rate of 73%.